ropensci/weatherOz/README.md

 Data are sourced from from the Western Australian Department of Primary Industries and Regional Development (DPIRD) and the Scientific Information for Land Owners (SILO) API endpoints and the Australian Government Bureau of Meteorology's (BOM) FTP server.

 The package queries the APIs or an FTP server and returns data as a data frame or radar and satellite imagery in your R session.
-Observation data from Western Australia's Department of Primary Industries and Regional Development (DPIRD)'s weather station network are available via the [Weather 2.0](https://www.agric.wa.gov.au/weather-api-20) Open API initiative.
+Observation data from DPIRD's weather station network are available via the [Weather 2.0](https://www.agric.wa.gov.au/weather-api-20) Open API initiative.
 SILO data is available from Queensland's Long Paddock initiative (Jeffery et al. 2001) and are spatially and temporally complete, covering all Australia and few nearby islands (112 to 154, -10 to -44), with resolution 0.05° longitude by 0.05° latitude (approximately 5 km × 5 km).
 Visit the [SILO website](https://siloapi.longpaddock.qld.gov.au/silo/) for more details about how the data is prepared and which climate data are available.
 Agriculture bulletins, radar imagery, satellite imagery and seven-day forecasts are available from the Bureau of Meteorology (BOM) via an anonymous FTP server.